Working with the Breath

 When we’re relaxed and happy our breath is soft, deep and flows easily.
-When we’re fearful, angry or traumatized however, we tend to hyperventilate; taking short shallow breaths or even holding our breath altogether!
+When we’re fearful, angry or traumatized, however, we tend to hyperventilate; taking short shallow breaths or even holding our breath altogether!
 Often we don’t even notice this tendency, and many people become aware of their breathing only when they’re out of breath.

 If we have been unconsciously holding our breath or hyperventilating for years, the natural flow of the breath becomes severely affected.
-The neural pathways which transmit messages from the brain to the diaphragm no longer work and the body no longer remembers how to take natural deep abdominal breaths.
+Consequently the neural pathways which transmit messages from the brain to the diaphragm no longer work and the body no longer remembers how to take natural deep abdominal breaths.
 Just observe young babies and see how their abdomen naturally rises and falls with every breath.